zarehsai/psxgpt/README.md

    # Option 2: MCP server for Claude Desktop integration
    python Step8MCPServerPsxGPT.py

+   # Option 3: Chainlit web interface with Claude 3.5 Sonnet
+   python Step9MCPClientPsxGPT.py
    ```

+6. Access the web interface:
-6. For Gradio: Open your browser at http://localhost:7860
+   - For Gradio: Open your browser at http://localhost:7860
+   - For Chainlit: Open your browser at http://localhost:8000

 ## 💡 Example Queries